satyar73/ChatBot/docs/indexing_service.md

 - `app.config.chat_config.ChatConfig`: Contains API keys and index settings

 ## 3. ContentProcessor
-The `ContentProcessor` class provides a base class for processing and indexing document content to Pinecone.
+The `ContentProcessor` class provides a base class for processing and indexing document content to vector stores.
+It's designed to be a common foundation for all indexers in the system.

 ### 3.1 Key Components
-- **Base Processing Framework**: Provides a common foundation for different indexers
+- **Base Processing Framework**: Provides common functionality used by different content indexers
+- **Vector Store Integration**: Supports indexing to multiple vector stores through VectorStoreClient
-- **Integration with EnhancementService**: Leverages the enhancement service for content enrichment
+- **EnhancementService Integration**: Leverages the enhancement service for content enrichment
 - **Adaptive Chunking**: Implements specialized chunking strategies for different content types
 - **Attribution Metadata**: Enriches documents with attribution-related metadata
 - **Embedding Optimization**: Creates enhanced embedding prompts for technical content
+- **Keyword Extraction**: Adds relevant keywords based on content analysis

 ### 3.2 Key Methods

+#### `get_index_info() -> Dict[str, Any]`
+Gets information about the current vector index.

+**Returns**:
+- Dictionary containing:
+  - total_documents: Number of documents indexed
+  - total_chunks: Number of chunks/vectors
+  - index_name: Name of the vector index
+  - last_updated: Timestamp of last update
+  - dimension: Embedding dimension

-#### `process_records(records) -> List[Dict[str, Any]]`
+#### `prepare_documents_for_indexing(records) -> List[Document]`
-Processes and enhances records before indexing.
+Processes documents and prepares them for indexing by chunking content, adding metadata, and creating optimal embedding prompts.

 **Parameters**:
 - `records`: List of content records with title, url, and markdown

-**Returns**:
-- Enhanced records with additional metadata

-#### `index_to_pinecone(records) -> bool`
-Indexes content records to Pinecone vector database with enhanced metadata.

-**Parameters**:
-- `records`: List of enhanced content records with title, url, and markdown

 **Flow**:
-1. Initializes Pinecone connection
-2. Creates index if it doesn't exist
-3. Prepares documents with special handling for different content types:
+1. Extracts keywords from QA content for all chunks
+2. For each content record:
+   - Analyzes content type and decides on chunking strategy:
       - Preserves Q&A pairs without splitting
       - Uses smaller chunks with more overlap for technical content
       - Uses standard chunking for general content
-4. Enriches documents with attribution metadata
+   - Adds attribution metadata with the enhancement service
+   - Enhances chunks with relevant keywords
-5. Creates optimized embedding prompts
+   - Creates optimized embedding prompts for better retrieval
-6. Generates embeddings and uploads to Pinecone
+   - Assembles Document objects with content and metadata

 **Returns**:
+- List of Document objects ready for indexing to vector stores

+#### `index_to_vector_store(docs) -> bool`
+Indexes documents to all configured vector stores.

+**Parameters**:
+- `docs`: List of Document objects to index

+**Flow**:
+1. Iterates through all configured vector stores
+2. For each vector store:
+   - Gets the appropriate vector store client
+   - Indexes the documents to that vector store
+   - Tracks success across all operations

+**Returns**:
-- True if indexing was successful, False otherwise
+- True if indexing was successful for all vector stores, False otherwise

 ## 4. ShopifyIndexer
-The `ShopifyIndexer` class fetches content from a Shopify store and indexes it to Pinecone with metadata enrichment and more optimal embedding techniques.
+The `ShopifyIndexer` class fetches content from a Shopify store and works with the ContentProcessor for processing and indexing to vector stores.

 ### 4.1 Key Components
+- **Shopify Admin API Integration**:
-- **API Integration**: Connects to Shopify Admin API to fetch blogs, articles, and products
+  - Connects securely to the Shopify Admin API
+  - Fetches blogs, articles, and products using authenticated requests
+  - Supports pagination for large content collections
+- **Content Processing**:
-- **Content Processors**: Converts HTML to markdown and processes content with specialized handling
+  - Converts Shopify HTML content to well-structured markdown
-- **Metadata Enrichment**: Enhances records with:
+  - Organizes content into records with consistent metadata
+  - Preserves content relationships (blogs to articles, products to variants)
+- **EnhancementService Integration**:
+  - Leverages the enhancement service for content enrichment
-  - Marketing attribution terminology detection
+  - Identifies attribution and marketing terminology
-  - Technical term identification and definitions
-  - Keyword extraction and categorization
+  - Extracts keywords for better content categorization
-  - Q&A pair processing
+  - Processes Q&A content with specialized handling
-- **Optimized Embedding Generation**: Uses the EnhancementService to create custom embedding prompts that highlight technical marketing terms
+- **ContentProcessor Collaboration**:
+  - Prepares formatted content records for the ContentProcessor
-- **Vector Indexing**: Uses the ContentProcessor for embedding generation and Pinecone uploads
+  - Lets ContentProcessor handle chunking, embedding, and indexing
-- **Chunking Strategies**: Leverages adaptive text chunking from ContentProcessor based on content type and technical terminology
+  - Maintains separation of concerns: fetching vs. processing/indexing

 ### 4.2 Key Methods

-#### `run_full_process() -> Dict`
-Runs the complete Shopify indexing process.

-**Returns**:
-- Dictionary with status and message

-#### `index_all_content() -> bool`
-Indexes all Shopify content (blogs, articles, products) to Pinecone.

-**Returns**:
-- True if indexing was successful, False otherwise

 #### `get_blogs() -> List[Dict]`
-Gets all blogs from Shopify store.
+Gets all blogs from Shopify store using the Admin API.

+**Flow**:
+1. Constructs the Shopify Admin API URL for blogs
+2. Sets up authentication with the Shopify API key
+3. Makes the API request with appropriate parameters
+4. Processes the response and extracts blog data

 **Returns**:
 - List of blog objects containing id, handle, title, and updated_at